Group organizes against Lafayette Mayor-President Josh Guillory

 “There is some unrest with him”, Girouard admitted.
 “We’re not all pleased, and I do think it does put a little bit of pressure on him to know that, okay, people are willing to organize against.”

-The group is taking a stand against dehumanizing incarcerated people and what they call mismanagement in the hiring and firing of former Chief Administrative Officer Beth Guidry.
+The group is taking a stand against dehumanizing incarcerated people and what they call mismanagement in the hiring and resignation of former Chief Administrative Officer Beth Guidry.

 “We are here to say no more to this,” SAOC organizer Mark Mallory proclaimed over a megaphone.